Dreigannadoit/Phaser-React-based-Multiplayer-Platformer-with-AI/README.md

 - Phaser 3 for the powerful game framework
 - Tiled for excellent map editing capabilities
 - Socket.io for seamless real-time communication
-T- he educational gaming community for inspiration
+- The educational gaming community for inspiration